 “I feel like TransLink, as a company, has slowly been revealing its true colours,” she said in a telephone interview.
 “They are supposed to be a public service and a company that works for the public, but they have slowly been stripping away every piece of TransLink that was a little bit human.”

 Marques added that her family will also miss free travel on Sundays.
 “It was something that had a little bit of heart to it.
 We’d plan to do something on a Sunday that we wouldn’t otherwise do because we knew that we had that.”

-Saunders and Marques met each other through South Vancouver Family Place, a community network that supports parents and children five and under.
+Marques met another mom in a similar situation through South Vancouver Family Place, a community network that supports parents and children five and under.
 Family Place distributes FareSaver tickets to members who can’t afford public transit to activities it hosts.
 (Groups that do the same include the YWCA, Downtown Eastside Women’s Centre, and Jewish Family Services Agency [JFSA], to name a few.)

-With FareSaver tickets about to disappear, Saunders said she’s worried she won’t be able to continue attending those events.
+With FareSaver tickets about to disappear, one of the parents said she’s worried she won’t be able to continue attending those events.
 “TransLink is taking away every discount possible,” she said.
 “It means I doubt I’ll be able to go to the Family Place any longer because they won’t be able to give me FareSavers, and that was my only way to go.”

 Marques said she’s heard the same concern from other low-income parents.